Shihao-Song/HybridSim/README.md

 ## A Cycle-Level, Multi-Core CPU Trace Driven PCM-Based System Simulator
-This simulator has been used in our CASES 2019 submission:
+This simulator has been developed and used in following submission:
-+ Enabling and Exploiting Partition-Level Parallelism (PALP) in Phase Change Memories, **CASES 2019**

-This repository is for development only.
-Please use the [stable release](https://github.com/drexel-DISCO/PALP) for your own research.
++ Improving phase change memory performance with data content aware access, **ISMM 2020**
++ Exploiting inter-and intra-memory asymmetries for data mapping in hybrid tiered-memories, **ISMM 2020**
++ Aging-aware request scheduling for non-volatile main memory, **ASP-DAC 2021**

 ### Dependencies:
 + C++17 and above